About the Alcohol Education Trust

 No one size fits all

 Resources are available on line and on paper to allow for different needs, abilities, age groups and knowledge of pupils, and for varying lesson lengths and classroom facilities.
+There are bespoke picture and story led approaches for those most at risk from alcohol related harm and addiction such as those living in areas of high deprivation, with learning difficulties and looked after children.

 We reach out to parents too